All Episodes

 At least that's what it looks like to me.

-But if I take what I was given from that press conference, that's the only way I can interpret this.
+But if I take what I was given from that press conference, That's the only way I can interpret this.

 And the president didn't look particularly happy.

-Well, usually, you know, the formula of these things is two questions on each side.
+usually, you know, the formula of these things is two questions on each side.

-That's the way the more, the more now, there have been things like Biden didn't even bother having press conferences when he did this because he could answer questions.
+Now, there have been things like Biden didn't even bother having press conferences when he did this because he couldn't answer questions.

 But the old-fashioned rule was when you had a high-level meeting between heads of state, you would not have a lengthy press conference, but there'd be two questions from an American journalist and two questions from a Russian journalist.